bloodfangx/wrathstrom-bug-report/README.md

 ### Identification Procedures

 To locate the ID of a quest, item, or NPC, refer to the URL of the object on Wowhead.
+Or Any other DB online with valid info

 *   **Example:** `https://www.wowhead.com/wotlk/npc=36597/the-lich-king`
 *   The numerical string following "npc=" or "item=" is the required ID (e.g., 36597).

-Your contributions are essential to the continued improvement of the Wrathstrom environment.
-Thank you for your detailed reporting.
+Your contributions are essential to further Improve Wrathstrom, Thank you!